siegebell/vsc-prettify-symbols-mode/README.md

 * `"cursor"`: reveal while a cursor contacts the symbol (default);
 * `"cursor-inside"`: reveal while a cursor is *inside* the symbol;
 * `"active-line"`: reveal all symbols while on the same line as a cursor;
-* `"selection"`: reveal all symbols while being selected or in contact with a cursor; and
+* `"selection"`: reveal all symbols while being selected or in contact with a cursor; or
 * `"none"`: do not reveal symbols.

+### Pretty cursor

+By default, any "pretty" symbol that comes into contact with the cursor will be rendered with a box outline around it.
+This effect is only visible if the "ugly" text is not revealed (e.g. `"revealOn": "none"`).
+You can control this setting by specifying `"prettifySymbolsMode.prettyCursor"`, or per-language by specifying `"prettyCursor"` within a language entry.
+Options are:
+* "boxed": display a box around a symbol (only visible if the "ugly" text is not revealed); or
+* "none": do not change the appearance of the symbol.

 ### Adjust cursor movement